 Cats featured will stay on the site until we hear/establish that they have been rehomed or other arrangements made.
 We will remove the contact details but leave on the 'success stories' to show how the 'direct scheme' achieves results.
 If we find the contact number is invalid or doesn't take messages, ie, no-one could get in touch, we will promptly remove the entry.

 There are no adoption fees for this - the Direct Homing Scheme - but either party may want to make a donation to the branch which is much appreciated.
 We ask that the carer ensures they have the full name, address and contact details of the adopter so they can check whether all is going well post-adoption, and this also enables Cats Protection to offer the adopter 4-weeks Petplan insurance, a 'direct cat care leaflet' and a listing of local vets.

 The availability of the cat/s currently featured is checked and validated regularly, but cats or kittens featured may or may not still be available as time elapses.

-MOLLY and TIDDLES need to find a new home as a result of a house move!
+MOLLY needs to find a new home as a result of a house move!

-For more information about these two read what their carer, Kirsty, has to say below:
+For more information about her read what her carer, Kirsty, has to say below: